Volunteer Review: Kian C., Medicine in Mongolia

 The medical outreach work we did in the slums was extremely hands-on; we got to take blood pressures, listen to breathing sounds, clean & bandage open wounds, and even serve soup to those who came to the community center.
 Going to the orphanage was also extremely rewarding.

-The kids were extremely sweet, and it was hilarious watching them take their first “selfies” on our smartphones.
 My favorite experience by far, however, was getting to work at an ambulance call center.
 We rode in the ambulances to pick up individuals in sometimes critical condition and help transport them to the hospital.
 My most memorable moment was picking up a girl on a movie theatre rooftop with a head contusion and chest pain.

 However, the theatre was (I believe) four stories and didn’t have an elevator, so we had to carry her down an umpteen amount stairs on the stretcher.
 She held my hand the entire time in the ambulance as we drove her to a hospital.
 On the weekends, we were immersed in exhibitions of Mongolian culture, history, and landscape.
 We went to augmenting museums of history, an entertaining Mongolian throat singing and contortionist performance, a fantastic amusement park, lively karaoke lounges, excellent book stores, brilliant art and puzzle galleries, great movies at theatres, delicious cafes & restaurants, Terelj National Park, and outstanding shops & markets..